gerome-avec-un-g/dddsample/README.md

 * junit + spring + mockito for exposition
 * junit + spring + mockito for infra
 * junit to test non-business cases for equals, hashcode, toString
 * cucumber for collaborative business testing from orchestration/presentation to domain/repositories (with in memory implementations)

+TODO
+maven mvnw ?